Zamiell/stardew-valley/Min-Max_Guide.md

 * specify floors where white rocks stop, search for ?
 * copper trick for early furn
 * watch dont skip community center cutsceen, edit route to read Golden Scroll.
+* see if he gets mining lv 2 in vid